We get asked all the time 🙂

 American oak, AKA white oak

 This evergreen tree is found in Mexico and Central America.
 Unfortunately, the natural forests where it grows are declining in number due to unsustainable farming, so make sure that your white oak is certified plantation timber from North America.
+At Mubu we take this to heart and only source our timber from local Aussie suppliers that bear the marks of responsible forestry and sustainable forest management.

 American oak has a very tight grain pattern which runs in a v-shape, compared to the straight lines of the Tasmanian oak.